-- Convert or Clone Standard LISTSERV List Covert an existing, non-hosted LISTSERV list into a Hosted LISTSERV List or creates a Hosted LISTSERV List as a clone of an existing non-hosted LISTSERV list without changing the original list. - Browse/Edit Confirmed Members Browse through the members of the dataset and edit them manually. - Browse Confirmed Members Browse through the members of the dataset. - Add Single Member Add a single, new member to the dataset. - Modify Members by Upload Add, update, or delete members in the dataset by uploading a file. - Download all Members Download the current members of the dataset. - Team Collaboration Define the team collaboration settings for the dataset. - Refresh and Manage Linked LISTSERV Lists Define which of the non-hosted LISTSERV lists at the LISTSERV server to include in the dataset as Linked LISTSERV Lists.
+- New Member Importer Define member importer for future use. - Member Importers Display list of member importers for the selected dataset. - Download all Members Download the current members of the dataset. - Team Collaboration Define the team collaboration settings for the dataset. - Refresh and Manage Linked LISTSERV Lists Define which of the non-hosted LISTSERV lists at the LISTSERV server to include in the dataset as Linked LISTSERV Lists.
 This option will also refresh the settings of the already linked LISTSERV lists by reading their current settings (as defined in the list headers) from LISTSERV so that LISTSERV Maestro will be aware of any changes to the lists. - Subscriber Access URLs Display the URLs for the Subscriber Access pages of the dataset's member area. - Tree Structure Manage operations in a dataset tree using one of the following options: - Cut Cut the selected category from the dataset tree in preparation for a Cut & Paste operation (more precisely, the node will be marked as "cut", but it will only be removed from its current parent node once you select Paste in another node). - Copy (Categories Only) Copy the selected category (and its subcategories) in the dataset tree in preparation for a Copy & Paste operation (more precisely, the category will be marked as "copied", but it will only be created once you select Paste in another node).